tweepy/tweepy/docs/api.rst

    :param max_id: |max_id|
    :param trim_user: |trim_user|
    :param exclude_replies: |exclude_replies|
-   :include_rts: When set to false , the timeline will strip any native
+   :param include_rts: When set to ``false``, the timeline will strip any
-                 retweets (though they will still count toward both the maximal length of the timeline and the slice selected by the count parameter).
+                 native retweets (though they will still count toward both the maximal length of the timeline and the slice selected by the count parameter).
 Note: If you're using the trim_user parameter in conjunction with include_rts,